flamelily-bluescsi/bluescsi/readme.md

 # Our eCommerce Site Using Jekyll

-This little project grew out of a desire to create a simple eCommerce website to [sell my books online](https://www.blaize.net).
-I have, for the longest time, sold through Amazon.
-Amazon is a great platform, but I wanted to make the shopping experience more personal to better connect with my readers by selling books directly from my site.
  My goals for this were simple: a simple eCommerce platform with PayPal as a payment gateway.
 I generalized it here so perhaps others could use it for their projects.

 #### [See it in action!](https://bluescsi.flamelily.co.uk)